Ronokof/Henkan/docs/api/functions/convertTanakaCorpus.md

 `true`

-Whether or not to generate furigana for the phrase
+Whether or not to generate furigana for the phrases

 ## Returns